 - Relationship with Self: Self-compassion and the inner narrative that determines whether you act on a plan or abandon it after a hard week.

-We name Relationships separately because its too important to fold inside "stress" or "lifestyle."
+We name Relationships separately because it's too important to fold inside "stress" or "lifestyle."
 For many of our patients in their 30s, 40s, and 50s, this is the Modulator doing the most damage and the one with the most leverage.

-The Three Fundamentals: What You Control
+The Three Fundamentals: What We Move Together

 4. Sleep (Restore)